TreeMaker/ecalBadCalibFilterLists/scripts/README.md

 The filters work in much the same way.
 If a folder/file contains any of the filter strings, it will be removed from the list of folders/files to consider.

-By defult the output files are places in the same folder as the file lists.
+By default the output files are places in the same folder as the file lists.
 However, this can be overridden by specifying an outpath as one of the parameters.

 ### Example
 ```bash